Overview

 Geology and Mineralization

 Geology on the Pinnacle project can be summarized as intermediate volcanics locally intruded by syenitic to dioritic dikes.
 Previous exploration programs have encountered anomalous copper and gold mineralization that is dominated by pyrite.
 Alteration assemblages encountered in drilling and associated anomalous gold ± copper mineralization suggest the presence of a large hydrothermal system.
-Targeting information has lead to the identification of at least two significant target areas.
+Targeting information has lead to the identification of a number of significant target areas.

 Exploration History